Deputy Labour leader Kelvin Davis accused of calling Labour sexual assault allegations 'rumours'

 Mallard said his translation of the speech referenced "rumours" only in relation to the National Party, something Bennett disputed.

-Meanwhile, Robertson has continued to not reply to claims by complainants that he was told about allegations of sexual assault on June 30, more than a month before media reports raising the issue.
+Meanwhile, Robertson again declined to confirm if he had been told about the allegations of sexual assault on June 30, as complainants have told media.

 READ MORE: